Opera (web browser): Privacy and security

 One security feature is the option to delete private data, such as HTTP cookies, browsing history, items in cache and passwords with the click of a button.

 When visiting a site, Opera displays a security badge in the address bar which shows details about the website, including security certificates.
 Opera's fraud and malware protection warns the user about suspicious web pages and is enabled by default.
 It checks the requested page against several databases of known phishing and malware websites, called blacklists.

 In 2016, a free virtual private network (VPN) service was implemented in the browser.
 Opera said that this would allow encrypted access to websites otherwise blocked, and provide security on public WiFi networks.
-It was later determined that the browser VPN operated as a web proxy rather than a VPN, meaning that it only secured connections made by the browser and not by any other apps on the computer.

-Crypto-wallet-support
+Security experts at Deloitte inspected Opera VPN's technical infrastructure to ensure users' data linked to their activities is never stored or logged as stated on Opera's no-log policy.

+Crypto-wallet support

-In 2018, a built-in cryptocurrency wallet to the Opera Web Browser was released, announcing that they would be the first browser with a built-in Crypto Wallet.
+In 2018, a built-in cryptocurrency wallet for the Opera browser was released, with an announcement that Opera would be the first browser with such a feature.
 On 13 December 2018, Opera released a video showing many decentralized applications like Cryptokitties running on the Android version of the Opera Web Browser.

-In March 2020, Opera updated its Android browser to access crypto domains, making it the first browser to be able to support a domain name system (DNS) which is not part of the traditional DNS directly without the need of a plugin or add-on.
-This was through a collaboration with a San Francisco based startup, Unstoppable Domains.
+In March 2020, Opera updated its Android browser to access .crypto domains (IPFS), making it the first browser to be able to support a domain name system (DNS) which is not part of the traditional DNS directly without the need of a plugin or add-on.
+This was through a collaboration with a San Francisco–based startup, Unstoppable Domains.
+In 2021 iOS and desktop versions have support for IPFS.

-In January 2022, Opera introduced Opera Crypto Browser into public beta, combining a non-custodial wallet with a dedicated browser for blockchain enabled services and Web3 technologies.
-On April 14 2022, Opera launched its Crypto Browser available on iOS devices.
+In January 2022, Opera introduced Opera Crypto Browser into public beta, combining a non-custodial wallet with a dedicated browser for blockchain-enabled services and Web3 technologies.
+On 14 April 2022, Opera launched its Crypto Browser available on iOS devices.
+As of 2023, Opera Crypto Browser has been discontinued, with the browser's features being integrated into Opera and Opera GX.

+AI chatbot

+In 2023, Opera added an AI chatbot called Aria into the browser.
+This is powered by Opera's Composer AI engine and connects to OpenAI's GPT model.